The art of walking barefoot and connecting to nature

 There are emotional benefits to be had as well.
 Have you ever walked barefoot along the beach, listened to the waves, felt the sand and water under toes and just felt that bit happier and calmer?
 Or more recently has walking in a park during a Covid-19 lockdown helped you cope?

 If the one thing you walk away with after reading this article is to walk barefoot whenever you can, then you’re off to a great start.
+More reading on grounding and the science behind it.

-Quality counts when connecting with nature.
+Quality counts when connecting with nature

 Evidence shows us that there is a correlation between the quality of our relationship with nature and the positive impact on our wellbeing.
 A strong connection means feeling a close relationship or an emotional connection to our natural surroundings.
 For instance, we might notice the smell of a rose, feel the soil between your fingers or touching the bark of a tree.